unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/standard-tiling/readme.md

 ### <a name="source-data-manipulation"></a> Source Data Manipulation ###

 Additional properties are available for scaling fields logarithmically before they are used in the tile generation job.
-For more information, see the <a href="../../reference/generation/">Generation</a> reference topic.
+For more information, see the advanced <a href="../../advanced/standard-tiling/#field-scaling">Standard Tiling</a> topic.

 ### <a name="tile-storage"></a> Tile Storage ###